SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ExpandAndCollapse/CornerRadius/README.md

 #CornerRadius property

-This sample demonstrate how to change the appearance of the Icon using CornerRadius Property.
+This sample demonstrates how to change the appearance of the Icon using the CornerRadius Property.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/expandcollapse?theme=fluent